-French weather and climate
+French Weather and Climate

-Before you book your visit to France, why not learn about what the weather conditions are likely to be.
+Originally posted on & updated on 11th October, 2024Before you book your visit to France, why not learn about what the weather conditions are likely to be.
 Some areas of France benefit from excellent weather conditions in summer, but its winters can be cold, especially in northern areas and eastern of France.

 The South and South East of the country are known for their warmer climates.
 Charentes is actually the second sunniest region of France.
 Whether you want to know how much snow there will be in Alps during January, or whether it will be raining in Marseille in March, planning ahead can make your trip much more enjoyable.